-The owner and the family will be notified in writing of the results of all inspections.
+The owner and the family will be notified in writing of the results of a failed inspection.
 When an inspection identifies HQS failures, MHA will determine (1) whether or not the failure is a life-threatening condition and (2) whether the family or owner is responsible.

-When life-threatening conditions are identified, MHA will immediately notify both parties by telephone, or email.
+In the case of a failed inspection, when life-threatening conditions are identified, MHA will immediately notify both parties by telephone, or email.
 The notice will specify who is responsible for correcting the violation.
 The corrective actions must be taken within 24 hours of MHA's notice.